-Federal Work Study
+Federal Work-Study

-Federal Work Study (FWS) is a need-based federal financial aid program that provides job opportunities to eligible Teachers College students.
-Applicants are encouraged to submit the FAFSA by March 1 of the year they plan to attend in order to ensure consideration for a work-study award.
+Federal Work-Study (FWS) is a need-based federal financial aid program that provides job opportunities to eligible Teachers College students.
+Applicants are encouraged to submit the FAFSA as early as possible in order to ensure consideration for a work study award.

-FWS jobs allow awardees to earn wages that help them to cover education-related expenses.
-The amount of FWS which appears on the Financial Aid Award Letter is not a guarantee of wages to be earned.
+FWS allows awardees to earn hourly wages that help cover education-related expenses.
+The amount of FWS that appears on the Financial Aid Award Letter is not a guarantee of total wages to be earned.
 Rather, it is a maximum limit on the amount of FWS funds a student may earn should they choose to participate in the program.
 Students are paid only for actual hours worked.